open-contracting-extensions/eforms/docs/mapping.md

         "charges": [
           {
             "id": "government",
-            "title": "Revenue from the payment of prizes and payments by the buyer", "estimatedValue": {
+            "title": "The estimated revenue coming from the buyer who granted the concession (e.g. prizes and payments).", "estimatedValue": {
               "amount": 350,
               "currency": "EUR"